Oregon State Parks Day is June 7, 2025. Make the most of the celebration with free admission, camping and fishing across the state.

 Free Admission

-On Saturday, June 3, and Sunday, June 4, you’ll receive free entrance to the 25 locations that charge day-use parking fees.
+On Saturday, June 7, you’ll receive free entrance to the 25 locations that charge day-use parking fees.

 This freebie includes lots of great parks close to home with a variety of activities.
 Stroll the beach at Rooster Rock State Park; go biking or hiking at Milo McIver State Park; or partake in disc golfing at Stub Stewart State Park.